solidi/learning-notes/interviews/career-tips.md

 - [Juniors/Interns - Growing others, and giving them room.]

 ## THE FUTURE OF CAREERS IN I.T
-- Tools will become more powerful, convo i heard from another podcast with martin kleppmann - Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
+- Tools are primitive, will become more powerful, convo i heard from another podcast with martin kleppmann - Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
     - migration headaches, always.
     - order of magnitutdes - piping data from one system to another without effort.
 - AI as a tooled sidecar - people may not understand its power yet.